Mykol71/ostools-1.17/rh8/README.md

 + term backspace issue. (needed ncurses-term.)
 + iptables config issue when in %post of ks.
 Works after login.
 + no pam_talley2.
 Need to be sure to test password management.
 And let support know.
-~ no post install updateos works. cannot find the temp download of the script.
++ no post install updateos works. cannot find the temp download of the script.
 - check pa-dss insights data for corrections.
 ~ qa rh8 vms.
 - configure compliance portion of redhat insights.
-- compare recommended changes to what is already implemented and make changes accordingly.
 - add a scheduled job for compliance checks.
 -